moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

     - [FPersistentAndRuntimeSaveData](#fpersistentandruntimesavedata)
     - [FUnresolvedWorldSaveData](#funresolvedworldsavedata)

 ## Introduction

 [Satisfactory](https://www.satisfactorygame.com/) is a game from [Coffee Stain Studios](https://www.coffeestainstudios.com/) and based on the [Unreal Engine](https://www.unrealengine.com/).
-Many data structures in the save game are directly based on the Unreal serialization system.
+Many data structures in the save game are based on the Unreal serialization system.
 Satisfactory uses a few data structures specific to the game.
-Most of them could be found in the C++ headers, which are distributed with in the `CommunityResources` folder in the installation directory of the game.
+Most of them can be found in the C++ headers, distributed within the `CommunityResources` folder in the game's installation directory.

 This documentation tries to use the original Unreal/Satisfactory type names as closely as possible.
-The structure off all types and objects used in this document is referenced at the end, see [Type and Object Reference](#type-and-object-reference).
+The structure of all types and objects used in this document is referenced at the end, see [Type and Object Reference](#type-and-object-reference).

 All binary data is encoded little-endian in the save.